 On a gas grill.
 Turn one or two burners on high and leave the others off.
 Locate the spot on the surface where the temp is close to 225°F. That's where the meat will go.

 When the food grate is hot, clean it well with a wire brush or another tool.

-3) Place wood chips or pellets on the coals or, if you are using gas, in a packet or aluminum pan as close to the hot burner as possible (read my article on The Zen of Wood).
+3) Place wood chips or pellets on the coals or, if you are using gas, in a packet or aluminum pan as close to the hot burner as possible (read my article on The Science of Wood).
 Place the burgers on the indirect side.
 If you are cooking bacon to go on top, put 2 strips per burger on the grill in the indirect zone near the burgers.
 Close the lid and leave everything alone.
 Don't peek.
 That just lets hot air and moisture out.
 Cook about 10 minutes.

 4) Put on a heat resistant glove and push the tip of your thermometer in the side, go past the center, and slowly back it out.
 The lowest temp is the one that counts.
 Poke the center with your finger to start forming muscle memory about the stiffness of the meat at different temps.
 Check all burgers.
 You may discover that one is moving faster then the other.
 Turn the burgers over, cook another 10 minutes, check the temp, and poke it gently again.
 Notice how it has stiffened.
 Because they are not over direct heat, you do not need to flip them often.